openrails/openrails/Docs/Contributing.md

 There are no requirements for the pull request.

+### Contributed projects

+If you'd like to improve the [contributed projects](../Source/Contrib) you can get started immediately.

+There are no requirements for the pull request.

 ### Bug process

 If you'd like to fix a bug, you can get started immediately.
 If the fix turns out to be very small, you do not even need a bug report.
 Otherwise, you will need to make sure it has been reported on [our bug tracker on Launchpad](https://bugs.launchpad.net/or).
 If it has not, you can report the bug *and* fix it!